AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/oracle-eloqua-api.md

 >[!NOTE]
 >
 >The destination automatically suffixes a unique identifier to the selected segment names on each execution when sending the contact field information to [!DNL Oracle Eloqua].
 This ensures the contact field names corresponding to your segment names do not overlap.
+Refer to the [Validate data export](#exported-data) section screenshot example of a [!DNL Oracle Eloqua] Contact Details page with custom contact field created using the segment names.

 ## Validate data export {#exported-data}